A COUPLE OF PROVISIONS IN THE TASMANIAN LOCAL GOVT. ACT TO KEEP IN MIND

 (g) to liaise with the mayor on the affairs of the council and the performance of its functions;

-(h) to manage the resources and assets of the council; (i) to perform any other function the council decides.
+(h) to manage the resources and assets of the council;

 (2) The general manager may do anything necessary or convenient to perform his or her functions under this or any other Act.